Joe Brown's Carmel Corn: Brown family (1932–1940; 1960–1992)

 George Brown and his son Joe, the business' namesake, founded Joe Brown's Carmel Corn in 1932, after relocating from Nebraska.
 The business originally operated near the Paramount Theater (now known as the Arlene Schnitzer Concert Hall) in downtown Portland.
 The Brown family expanded the business by opening a store on Southwest Washington Street, another in northeast Portland's Hollywood neighborhood, and a location in Seaside.
 George made caramel corn in large copper kettles in the basement of the family's Laurelhurst home.
 The family "also sold 15-cent bags of caramel corn and popcorn at golf tournaments and dog races".
 The stores operated until World War II, when production was halted.

 George's daughter Betty Ann Brown was working at Joe Brown's in 1938 when she met Gordon Kalk; the two married in 1940.
 Her parents retired soon after, and the stores did not operate for approximately 20 years while Betty worked as a homemaker and raised two children.
-In 1960, she and Kalk opened a single store in the newly constructed Lloyd Center, which continues to operate as the mall's last remaining original store.
+In 1960, she and Kalk opened a single store in the newly constructed Lloyd Center, which continued to operate as the mall's last remaining original store.

 Betty worked at the store often, sometimes seven days a week, alongside other family members.
 After her son Lee purchased the business c.
 1980, she continued to make candy and caramel apples, caramel and cheese popcorn, peanut butter fudge (from peanut butter and Ghirardelli white chocolate), and peppermint bark (with peppermint candy and flavoring, red food coloring, and white chocolate).
 She worked into her mid-70s, until Lee sold the company in 1992.